jsebdev/love-is-in-the-sums/README.md

-# Find the pairs that adds to target
+# Love is in the sums

 This program finds the pairs from a list of integers that add up to a target.